w3c/json-ld-api/tests/README.md

 # Running tests

+The top-level [manifest](manifest.jsonld) references the specific test manifests, which in turn reference each test associated with a particular type of behavior.
 Implementations create their own infrastructure for running the test suite.
 In particular, the following should be considered:

 * _remote-doc_ tests will likely not return expected HTTP headers, so the _options_ should be used to determine what headers are associated with the input document.